NestJS

 -d '{"name":"John Updated","email":"john.updated@example.com"}'

-# Delete User
+# Deleting a User

 curl -X DELETE http://localhost:9000/users/1